 Williams Lea serves clients in 20 countries across four continents and has 7,000 employees worldwide.
-Williams Lea is backed by Advent International, one of the largest and most experienced global private equity investors.
+Williams Lea is owned by RRD, a global provider of marketing, packaging, print and supply chain solutions.
 For more information, please visit www.williamslea.com.